tri613/swipe-it/README.md

 #Swipe-it

 An Event listener for swiping gestures with pure javascript only, no dependency needed.
+**Touch devices only** (for now)

 ## Usage